apache/airflow/BREEZE.rst

   Action for the cluster : only one of the --kind-cluster-* flags can be used at a time:

   -s, --kind-cluster-start
-          Starts kind Kubernetes cluster after entering the environment.
+          Starts KinD Kubernetes cluster after entering the environment.
 The cluster is started using Kubernetes Mode selected and Kubernetes version specified via --kubernetes-mode and --kubernetes-version flags.

   -x, --kind-cluster-stop
-          Stops kind Kubernetes cluster if one has already been created.
+          Stops KinD Kubernetes cluster if one has already been created.
 By default, if you do not stop environment, the Kubernetes cluster created for testing is continuously running and when you start Kubernetes testing again it will be reused.
 You can force deletion and recreation of such cluster with this flag.

   -r, --kind-cluster-recreate

-          Recreates kind Kubernetes cluster if one has already been created.
+          Recreates KinD Kubernetes cluster if one has already been created.
 By default, if you do not stop environment, the Kubernetes cluster created for testing is continuously running and when you start Kubernetes testing again it will be reused.
 You can force deletion and recreation of such cluster with this flag.